- Fields of study – schools that offer majors in engineering, science and math offer a great ROI because these positions offer better salaries.

 - Ivy League – the best universities in the country typically pave the way for graduates to land top-notch jobs with higher salaries.

 With that, Payscale has identified the top 10 colleges in the country that offer the best return on investment for its students based on mid-career salaries: 10.
-Stanford University – $140,400
+SUNY Maritime College – $140,100

-1. Harvey Mudd College – $155,800 In the full report, Payscale assessed over 1,500 colleges and universities across the country.
+1. Harvey Mudd College – $157,400 In the full report, Payscale assessed colleges and universities across the country based on millions of people who take Payscale's salary survey each year.
 While return on investment is definitely worthwhile in helping to make a college decision, it shouldn't be the leading factor.
 There are plenty of great colleges out there that offer a great return on investment that may not even be listed.
 Students and parents should look at colleges from all angles -- from the majors offered to campus community to financial aid to student success outcomes.
 Finding a college based on all of these factors will provide more than a return on investment; it will guarantee a college experience that was worth every penny -- both literally and figuratively.